webtorrent/webtorrent/docs/api.md

 Remove a torrent from the client.
 Destroy all connections to peers and delete all saved file metadata.

+If `opts.destroyStore` is specified, it will override `opts.destroyStoreOnDestroy` passed when the torrent was added.
-If `opts.destroyStore` is truthy, `store.destroy()` will be called, which will delete the torrent's files from the disk.
+If truthy, `store.destroy()` will be called, which will delete the torrent's files from the disk.

 If `callback` is provided, it will be called when the torrent is fully destroyed, i.e. all open sockets are closed, and the storage is either closed or destroyed.